Michael Blake (musician)

-Michael Blake (born May 19, 1964) is a Canadian-born American saxophonist, composer and arranger.
+Michael Blake (born May 19, 1964) is a Canadian-American saxophonist, composer and arranger.
 Blake is based in New York City where he has led a robust career leading his own bands.
-As a sideman Michael has performed with Charlie Hunter, The Lounge Lizards, Steven Bernstein/Henry Butler and the Hot 9, Ben Allison and Ray LaMontagne.
+As a sideman Michael has performed with Charlie Hunter, The Lounge Lizards, Steven Bernstein, Ben Allison and Ray LaMontagne.
 The New York Times jazz critic Ben Ratliff wrote,"Mr. Blake, on tenor especially, is an endlessly engaging improviser, and an inquisitive one".

 Early life

 Michael Blake was born in Montreal, Canada.
 His mother Merle Stevens was a professional dancer in Montreal when she met his father Francis Patrick Blake.
 Michael's father moved the family to Vancouver and Toronto before taking a Public Relations job with the San Francisco Opera.
 In 1973, after his parents divorced, they resettled in Vancouver, Canada, where Michael briefly took lessons on violin and piano.
 At the age of 14, around the same time his older brother started playing alto saxophone, he picked up the clarinet.
 Michael started on the tenor saxophone in High School after reading the biography Chasin' the Trane about saxophonist John Coltrane.
+Blake graduated with a Music Award from Vancouver Technical Secondary School in 1982.
 From 1982 to 1984 Blake attended the Vancouver Community College Jazz and Commercial Music Program where he studied saxophone and clarinet with David Branter.
 After finishing the program, Blake studied privately with saxophonist Patric Caird.
 From 1984 to 1985 he attended summer jazz workshops at The Banff Center for Arts and Creativity, studying saxophone with Steve Coleman and David Liebman.

 Michael began his professional career in Vancouver, performing with local jazz musicians Hugh Fraser, Phil Dwyer, John Korsrud, Jim Chivers and Kate Hammett-Vaughan.
 He also worked with west coast R&B acts, The Powder Blues Band and Rocket Norton.
 In 1986 Michael received a grant from the Canada Council for the Arts to live in New York City where he would study saxophone and theory with David Liebman.